Regularized Estimation of the Loading Matrix in Factor Models for High-Dimensional Time Series: Theoretical properties

-Condition (C\ref{cond_subgaussian}) is a commonly used assumption in models for high-dimensional data analysis, such regression models in \cite{ma2017concave} and \cite{wang2023spatial}, factor models for functional time series in \cite{guo2021factor} and \cite{fang2022finite}.
-The distribution of a sub-Gaussian random variable is dominated by a normal random variable, so Condition (C\ref{cond_subgaussian}) helps bound the tail of the noise and factor processes.
-The definition is provided in the Supplemental Materials E.
+Condition (C\ref{cond_subgaussian}) is a commonly used assumption in models for high-dimensional data analysis, such as regression models in \cite{ma2017concave} and \cite{wang2023spatial}, and factor models for functional time series, as in \cite{guo2021factor} and \cite{fang2022finite}.
+Since the tails of a sub-Gaussian random variable are dominated by the tails of a normal random variable, Condition (C\ref{cond_subgaussian}) helps bound the tails of the noise and factor processes.
+The definition is provided in the Supplemental Materials Section E.